DanielHarrod/AppTestStudio/README.md

 ## Getting Started
 1. Install [NoxPlayer](https://www.bignox.com/)

+1.1 - Launch NoxPlayer client go to Gear on the top menu(Settings)->Interface Settings-> Make sure fixed Window size is checked.

 2. Install the app of your choice on the Nox player.

 3. Install AppTestStudio

 ## To Create a new project in AppTestStudio use the Wizard.